 It all begins with communion.
 We must learn to respond to the gentle nudges from the Holy Spirit.
 Sometimes it is easier to sense them during worship, but we should be looking for them throughout the day.
 Acknowledge the Lord, the Holy Spirit and Father, whenever you receive information that makes your way forward easier, or even when you “miss it” and know you should have listened to His voice.

-As I spoke to the Lord about this message, He reminded me of how communion with Him began for me.
+As I spoke to the Lord about this message, He reminded me of how my communion with Him began.
 There is a secret to communing with God:

 You MUST see Jesus as a person.

 Our God did something truly amazing.
 He became one of us and lived with us.
 This is what the prophet Isaiah saw:

 He was despised and rejected and forsaken by men, a Man of sorrows and pains, and acquainted with grief and sickness...Surely He has borne our griefs (sicknesses, weaknesses, and distresses) and carried our sorrows and pains [of punishment], yet we [ignorantly] considered Him stricken, smitten, and afflicted by God [as if with leprosy].
 (Isaiah 53:3-4 AMPC)

 Jesus knows what it is like to be tempted.
 He knows what it is like to be misunderstood and limited by the human body.
 At one point in time, He had a mom who had to change His diapers!
 He intimately understands your struggles.
 Once you are aware of this, it is now time to take the next step: